 Helping Stepdaughter with Losing Her Birth Mother

-My almost 13 year old step daughter's mother died in August from severe anorexia and mismanaged diabetes.
+My step daughter's mother died recently.
 She's in therapy and is able to talk about some feelings but is still having a lot of trouble expressing anything other than something like "happiness" at home.
-I have a lot of concerns about this.
-I'm a psychotherapist and am trying to work with her every few days, or so, on tuning in to what she's feeling inside herself. this isn't usually very fruitful.
+I'm a psychotherapist and am trying to work with her every few days, or so, on tuning in to what she's feeling inside herself.
+This isn't usually very fruitful.
 I've bought her an excellent guided journal - to help teens talk about the loss of someone very special to them. she doesn't like to do this, won't do it unless prompted, and then doesn't want to share what she's written - though we've seen it and it's always a very white washed, positive version of her mother and what happened.

 When I simply ask how she feels, she says "sad" but is smiling or doesn't seem sad.
 Rarely - maybe 5 times since her moms death - she's cried, for about a minute or two.
-I know part of it is that she'd really been losing her mom for a long time - emotionally never had her. she lived with her though, every other week until about a 1.5 yrs ago. her mom had been in and out of in-pt and residential treatment for the past year. then she fell into a coma and life support was removed.
+I know part of it is that she'd really been losing her mom for a long time - emotionally never had her.
+She lived with her though, every other week until about a 1.5 yrs ago.

 What a good stepmom you are.
 I hear your worry, and I share your concern.
 Since you're a psychotherapist, you know what I will say -- Your stepdaughter is almost certainly harboring a lot of grief, both from her mother's death and from the more pervasive loss of her mother.
 I think your journal idea is great, and I don't think she needs to share what she's written.
 But I suspect that she doesn't want to go anywhere near the journal, because it brings up such deep loss.